Image: Michael Kowalczyk via Flickr.

-If stores don’t have paper bags available to purchase–there’s currently a shortage, apparently–they can sell reusable bags, defined as hand- or machine-washable bags having at least one strap, which can hold at least 22 pounds and be used a minimum of 125 times for the duration of the bag’s useful lifespan.
+If stores don’t have paper bags available to purchase, they can sell reusable bags, defined as hand- or machine-washable bags having at least one strap, which can hold at least 22 pounds and be used a minimum of 125 times for the duration of the bag’s useful lifespan.
 However, the stores mentioned above are not required to provide any bags at all.

 What about exceptions?
-The following uses are exempt from the plastic bag ban:
+The following uses of plastic bags are exempt from the ban:

-- bags used only to contain or wrap uncooked meat, fish or poultry
+- containing or wrapping uncooked meat, fish, or poultry

-- bags used by a consumer only to package bulk items such as fruits, vegetables, grains, or candy
+- packaging bulk items such as fruits, vegetables, grains, or candy

-- bags used only to contain food sliced or prepared to order
+- holding food sliced or prepared to order

 - bags sold in bulk to a consumer at the point of sale